 Requires MSP to report any severance pay for a director or other high-ranking official not later than 14 days after a severance agreement is signed; maintain an internet site posting any severance pay in excess of 6 weeks of wages; report the total amount of severance pay remitted and the number of MSP employees receiving severance pay in FY 2021-22.
 Executive deletes.
-House revises to align report recipients with section 205, delete the requirement to maintain an internet site posting any severance pay any severance pay in excess of 6 weeks of wages.
+House revises to align report recipients with section 205, delete the requirement to maintain an internet site posting any severance pay in excess of 6 weeks of wages, and update fiscal year references.